 1. Assess the size of the organization

-First, the size of the organization should be assesed.
-The details concerning interconnected systems, employee number, network size, etc., should be reviewed.
-Assessing the size of an organization will assist in decision making related to financial planning.
+First, the size of the organization should be assessed.
+The details concerning interconnected systems, employee numbers, network size, etc., should be reviewed.
+Assessing the size of an organization will assist in decision-making related to financial planning.
 The assessment will also help identify controls that should be implemented to mitigate existing challenges.

 2. Determine the scope of IT infrastructure

 A company must identify the IT components that are within the scope of cybersecurity controls.
-Considering all IT elements, regardless of whether they are contracted or owned, ensures the implementation of adequate controls.
+Considering all IT elements, regardless of whether they are contracted or owned, ensures adequate controls implementation.
 In this context, IT infrastructure consists of applications, information systems, network devices, servers, cloud applications, among others.
 An assessment would sufficiently guide a company to list all assets within the scope of cybersecurity controls.